By

 Incorrect usage assumptions

 This is why you need tools like Props.Cash to either confirm or challenge the projection with actual data and trends.
-Also, in sports betting, not everything goes to plan.
+Additionally, in sports betting, not everything goes as planned.
 It's essential to focus on the process rather than the results of a single game.
 If you projected a player to score 12 points, and they only score ten but took 20 shots, your projection was solid, but variance and randomness are inevitable in sports betting.

 Using Props.Cash to Validate Player Prop Projections